KlevcevichAV/notes/MYSQL.md

 WHERE condition;
 ```
 + Delete all data in a table -- `DELETE FROM t;`;
-+ Delete subset of rows in a table
++ Delete subset of rows in a table:
 ```
 DELETE FROM t
 WHERE condition;
 ```
 <a name="managingViews"><h2>MANAGING VIEWS</h2></a>
-+ Create a new view that consists of c1 and c2
++ Create a new view that consists of c1 and c2:
 ```
 CREATE VIEW v(c1,c2)
 AS